Most beautiful hiking trails in northern Germany and the center

 Do you like to travel by motorhome?

 - Do you want to rent a motorhome?
-Then you will find information here as well as Booking options.
-Or do you like to travel with him roof tent on the car?
+Then you will find information here as well as booking options.
+Or do you like to travel with a roof tent on the car?
 Also the overnight stay in a camping tent is possible.

-- You want to know where to go with a motorhome stay overnight in Germany can and are you looking for pitches and campsites?
+- You want to know where to stay overnight in Germany and are you looking for parking spaces for RVs and campsites?
 You can find information about this under this link.
-There you can after a day trip in a Dutch Oven on the portable grill to prepare your dinner.
+There you can prepare your dinner in a Dutch Oven or on the portable grill after a day trip .

 Hiking through the Büsenbach valley in the Lüneburg Heath

 During its heyday in August and September, the Lüneburg Heath is a guarantee for a break from Hamburg's city life every year.
 Therefore, I can recommend this region to everyone for a hiking excursion.
 The Heidschnuckenweg runs through the area of the Lüneburg Heath.
 This is a more than 200 km long long-distance hiking trail.
 From the outskirts of Hamburg to the city of Celle, you can explore the heath area on hiking trails.
 The Heidschnuckenweg is particularly suitable for beginners.
 The highest elevation along the way is only 169 meters.
 Welcome to Northern Germany!